fabianhartmann2/Homekit-Switch/README.md

 I use a standard raspbian image.
 There are enough install guides on how to prepare an SD card tor your RPI.

 ##### Tips
- - Make sure to change the pssword for the PI user.
+ - Make sure to change the pssword for the PI user. `passwd`
  - If you need ssh access without a monitor, create a file calles `ssh` on the root partition.

+#### Change Hostname
+Specify a hostname for your RPI by editing the folloiwing files:

+ - `sudo nano /etc/hostname`
+ - `sudo nano /etc/hosts`

+#### Change PI Password
+Specify a password for the PI user, don't leave it standard!

+`passwd`

 #### Install Avahi